ema1argentina/react-gh-pages/README.md

 # react-gh-pages

-This is my first test to publish content into GitHub pages.
+This is my first test to publish react content into GitHub pages.

 If you are interested o nhow to publish content into GitHub pages, check th efollowing links.